 Which animals qualify for the Oxbow Rescue Grants?

 Our rescue grants are limited to projects benefitting animals which utilize Oxbow’s product line.
-Qualifying species include: rabbits, guinea pigs, chinchillas, ferrets, degus, sugar gliders, rats, mice, hamsters, gerbils, reptiles, tortoises, cats, and others.
-Please note that we are unable to provide funding for spay/neuter surgeries, or any dog-specific projects.
+Qualifying species include: rabbits, guinea pigs, chinchillas, ferrets, degus, sugar gliders, rats, mice, hamsters, gerbils, reptiles, tortoises, and others.
+Please note that we are unable to provide funding for spay/neuter surgeries, or any dog-specific or cat-specific projects.

 Do horses qualify for the Oxbow Rescue Grants?